 9 p.m. — Eiffel Tower Restaurant

-Head 100 feet up inside the faux Eiffel Tower at Paris Las Vegas to dine at Eiffel Tower Restaurant at Paris Las Vegas with its jaw dropping views of the Strip and the Fountains at Bellagio.
+Head 100 feet up inside the faux Eiffel Tower at Paris Las Vegas to dine at Eiffel Tower Restaurant with its jaw dropping views of the Strip and the Fountains at Bellagio.
 Veal medallions, pork tenderloins, ballotine of rabbit, and a roasted rack of duck are just some of the French dishes on the menu.
 Request table 56 for the most romantic table in the city

 Midnight — Allegro

 The party is just getting started at midnight.
 Until 3 a.m. on weekends and 1 a.m. on weekdays, Allegro at Wynn Las Vegas dishes out meatballs, bianca pizzas, veal piccata, pappardelle with wild boar ragu, and baked lasagna.
-You can also try breakfast dishes such as three eggs any style, steak and eggs, or an omelet with prosciutto and mozzarella.